What to eat Dubrovnik? culinary specialties and gastronomy

 Budget & Tips Budget & Tips Dubrovnik

 Dubrovnik has many pizzerias and at least as many fish and seafood restaurants.
-A word of caution about the restaurant menus: salads are usually served as side dishes, and rarely are mixed salads served as a meal in their own right.
-Like everywhere else in the Dubrovnik region, risotto (black and seafood) is offered as a starter and as a main course.
-Formulas or menus are very rare - except in two or three establishments in the old town at lunchtime - everything is à la carte.
-The city's restaurants all have a terrace, sometimes overlooking the sea.
+A word of clarification on restaurant menus: salads tend to be served as side dishes, and are rarely mixed salads that constitute a meal in their own right.
+As elsewhere in the Dubrovnik region, risottos (black and seafood) are offered as starters and main courses.
+Formulas or menus are very rare - except in two or three establishments in the old town at lunchtime - and everything is à la carte.
+The city's restaurants all have terraces, sometimes overlooking the sea.

 What costs extra What costs extra Dubrovnik

-In restaurants, you often have to pay for food and drink, as well as water and bread (if you eat it).
+In restaurants, you often have to pay for food and drink, as well as water and bread (if you use them).
 Tipping (10% of the bill) is not compulsory, but it's appreciated!

 Tourist traps Tourist traps Dubrovnik

 As you stroll through the old town, you'll notice the presence of touts at the entrance to some restaurants.
 The addresses they suggest are usually very touristy and of average quality.
 It's not impossible to eat well in the old town (on the contrary!), but it's best to avoid the main streets.
-A good restaurant doesn't need a tout!
-What's more, once you've received your bill, if your card isn't accepted, don't ask to pay in euros, as you'll often be charged a higher exchange rate.
+Good restaurants don't need touts!

 Take a break Dubrovnik